 “Contingency” is a systrophe, a “turning together,” the figure of listing many qualities without explicit definition.
 Systrophe is the figure at the heart of Meillassoux’s paradigm, but one he doesn’t embrace.
 The reader is instead encouraged to smooth these complications into a definition: “contingency” is the possible emergence of existence from, or the capacity-to-be-other of, a necessary chaos.
 Meillassoux hypostatizes, from observable entities within the universe, a chaos behind the multiverse, from [I] to [V].
 The centerpiece of this argument is Chapter 4, “Hume’s Problem,” which refutes consensus probabilistic arguments for the truth of causal necessity (the reason the same effects always follow from the same causes is that the universe in which the physical laws governing causality always emerges from the set of all possible universes, “given a sufficiently gigantic number of attempts”) with a Badiouan take on Cantor’s theorem (the set of all possible universes cannot be totalized and so does not exist), in order to turn our usual order of operations on its head and attempt to explain causal necessity given that it must be contingent.

 This catachresis of mathematical metaphors (or, per Meillassoux, “anhypothetical principles” and “axiomatics”) has more than a family resemblance to the humanistic theories of the past half-century.
 It’s a variation in a metaphysical key on a common motif, from paradigm shifts to contingency and between foundationalism and interdisciplinarity.
-Meillassoux does something Romantic in figuring Contingency via a series of expropriations that free various kinds of contingency or contingent things from their social contexts, figural histories, and material referents, and then by attempting to fuse them into an organic whole, to use Langan’s analysis of the same process of “reduction and abstraction” in Wordsworth’s poetry.
-And in Wordsworth’s own words, Meillassoux “might’st seem, proud privilege! to sing | All independent of the leafy spring.”
+Meillassoux does something Romantic in figuring contingency via a series of expropriations that free various kinds of contingency or contingent things from their social contexts, figural histories, and material referents, and then by attempting to fuse them into an organic whole, to use Langan’s analysis of the same process of “reduction and abstraction” in Wordsworth’s poetry.
+And in Wordsworth’s own words, Meillassoux “might’st seem, proud privilege! to sing / All independent of the leafy spring.”
 But since one of my purposes here is to get back to the leafy spring, to de-hypostatize Meillassoux’s conclusions, I develop the systrophe elided in his theory.
 I want to restore systrophe from this thought-style’s reifying use of “semantic ascent” to humanistic methods in general and Romanticism in particular.
 It’s one drop of grammar—a useful one—in this cloud of philosophy.

 Another figure at the heart of Meillassoux’s contingency is ellipsis—not just of his integral systrophe, but also with respect to the verb “think.”
 Instead of common, idiomatic verb phrases like “think about x” or “think of x,” “think over x” or “think through x,” Meillassoux uses “think x.”
 As far as my French allows me to read, this isn’t an effect of Ray Brassier’s translation but is also true in the French original, Après la Finitude (2006), which uses neither the idiomatic and most common “penser à x,” nor the idiomatic but less common “penser de x,” “penser z” (where z is an infinitive), or “penser que x,” but opts instead for “penser x.”
 I don’t mean Meillassoux (or Brassier) simply elides “that,” which is idiomatic and which he sometimes does.
 I mean that he deploys a grammatical figure.
 Excluding adjective or noun uses of “thinking,” “think x” appears 100 times in After Finitude, almost always when Meillassoux presents his own argument, whereas idiomatic uses of “think” (with a preposition or an elided “that”) occur only 32 times, almost always when Meillassoux presents arguments to refute or characters discussing his arguments.